Samsung/tizen-docs/reviewguide/review_points_guide.md

 <a name="hyperlink_out"></a>
 ### Outside of docs.tizen.org
-Check whether if the link is broken.
+Check whether if the link is not broken.

 <a name="images"></a>